lacclab/OneStop-Eye-Movements/README.md

 ![OneStop Overview](images/overview.png)

 We provide the entire corpus, as well as each of the sub-corpora separately.
-If you are looking for a general purpose eye-tracking corpus (like Dundee, GECO, MECO and others), we recommend downloading the ordinary reading sub-corpus.
+If you are looking for a general purpose eye tracking corpus (like Dundee, GECO, MECO and others), we recommend downloading the ordinary reading sub-corpus.

 ## Key Features